Balancing Weights for Causal Inference in Observational Factorial Studies: Technical Results and Proofs

-We now prove Proposition~\ref{thm:feasible}. \begin{proof}[Proof of Proposition~\ref{thm:feasible}] The constraints in problem~(\ref{prob: prime}) have a clean and symmetric form, corresponding to the positive and negative parts of each contrast $\bg_{\cK}$, where ${\cK}\in\bKK$.
+We now prove Proposition~\ref{thm:feasible}. \begin{proof}[Proof of Proposition~\ref{thm:feasible}] The constraints in problem~(5) have a clean and symmetric form, corresponding to the positive and negative parts of each contrast $\bg_{\cK}$, where ${\cK}\in\bKK$.
 However, some of these constraints might be redundant.
 For instance, \begin{itemize} \item For all ${\cK}\in\bKK, s=1,\dots, S, J\in\bKK$, we have a pair of constraints, corresponding to the positive and negative parts of contrast $\bg_{\cK}$.
-For any fixed $s=1,\dots, S, J\in\bKK$, the sum of these two constraints is the same across $\cK\in\bKK$, which has the following form: We call this constraint a summary constraint.
+For any fixed $s=1,\dots, S, J\in\bKK$, the sum of these two constraints is the same across $\cK\in\bKK$, which has the following form:

+We call the constraint in \eqref{sumcons} a summary constraint.
 Therefore, we only need to consider the summary constraint and all the balancing constraints corresponding to the positive part of each contrast.
 This summary constraint can be written in the same form as other balancing constraints in the following way: for ${\cK}=\emptyset$, we denote the corresponding contrast vector as $\bg_{\cK}=(+1,\dots,+1)$ so $A_{i{\cK}}^+=1$ for all $i=1,\dots,N$.
 For notation convenience, we define $\bKK':=\bKK\cup\emptyset$.

 \item For each ${\cK}\in\bKK'$, several choices of $J\in\bKK$ lead to the same balance constraint, so only one of them needs to stay in our optimization problem.
 Specifically, when $J\supset {\cK}$, the corresponding balancing constraints are the same as those created by choosing $J$ as the difference between these two sets $J-{\cK}$. \end{itemize}